Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 **3. Understanding the job control commands**

 Up until now we have been running `shovill` in the *foreground*: we executed the command in the terminal window and the command occupied that terminal window until it completed.
 This is a foreground job.
 During this time the terminal window was *locked*: we couldn't enter anything in the shell prompt anymore.
-To illustrate this lets run `shovill` once more but this time while disabeling distracting progress information being printed to the screen with `> /dev/null 2>&1` (which gets rid of any messages printed to the screen).
+To illustrate this lets run `shovill` once more but this time while disabling distracting progress information being printed to the screen with `> /dev/null 2>&1` (which gets rid of any messages printed to the screen).
 Try writing something random (like your name) in the terminal while the below command is running and hitting the *Enter* key:

 ```
 shovill --R1 fake_R1.fq.gz --R2 fake_R2.fq.gz --outdir assembly_job_1  --force --cpus 10 --ram 4 > /dev/null 2>&1